Russian

 Ivan Turgenev #

 Turgenev began Fathers and Sons on the Isle of Wight, in 1860, five years after the death of Nicholas I and four years after the liberation of the serf.
 Alexander II ushered in relaxed censorship and the ferment of liberal ideas aroused a new generation giving rise to a surfeit of revolutionary secret societies.
-This tragi-comedy of age and youth, pitted the old order and the new, the conservating fathers and the revolutionary sons.
+This tragi-comedy of age and youth, pitted the old order and the new generations, the conservating fathers and the revolutionary sons.

 Ivan Turgenev fell in love with Pauline Viardot, a Spanish married opera singer, and though she never left her husband, he followed her around Europe for forty years.
 The whole time, he wrote some of the most beautiful, heartbreaking novels about love and missed opportunities that Russian literature has ever produced.
 Turgenev’s entire life was an exercise in unfulfilled longing.
 And he turned that longing into art.